OWASP/www-project-mobile-app-security/tab_donate.md

 - Listed as supporter on the project website and GitHub.
 - Listed as supporter in the printed and digital versions (without logo).
 - Duration: 1 year
-- Optional: 1 Paperback Books
+- Optional: 1 Paperback Book

 ### Honourable Benefactor (USD 2,000 / 8 Available)